SharadTawde/Camera-App-With-Image-Gallery/README.md

 # Simple Camera App with Image Gallery
-**Simple Camera App** is a sample Android application 📱 built to demonstrate use of Camera1 & Google Drive Api.
+**Camera App** is a sample Android application 📱 built to demonstrate use of Camera1 & Google Drive Api.
 It help Android developers easily integrate Camera features.

 ***You can Install and test latest Camera app from below 👇***.